-I. Introduction
+1. Introduction

-This Q&A document contains a summary of frequently asked questions about Regulation (EU) No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency (REMIT) and the Agency for the Cooperation of Energy Regulators' (The Agency's) answers to those questions.
-Many of the questions were asked during the past years by market participants and other stakeholders.
-The Q&A document is directed to the public but in no way provides a legal interpretation of REMIT.
+This Q&A document contains a summary of frequently asked questions about Regulation (EU) No 1227/2011 of the European Parliament and of the Council on wholesale energy market integrity and transparency ('REMIT'), the Commission Implementing Regulation (EU) No 1348/2014 on data reporting implementing Article 8(2) and Article 8(6) of Regulation (EU) No 1227/2011 ('REMIT IR') and the EU Agency for the Cooperation of Energy Regulators' ('ACER' or 'the Agency') answers to those questions.
+The Q&A covers questions of a general nature sent to the Agency's functional mailboxes or via the online REMIT query form available at https://support.acer-remit.eu/forms/remit-query-form.